jgaforsberg/linum-1-8/README.md

-author: gufo0047
+author: jgaforsberg gufo0047 gusfor-1 gufr22

-Bibliotek för att skapa grafiska användargränssnitt
+GUI

-Qt och Qt Creator
+Qt & Qt Creator

-Versionshantering med Git och Github
+Version control with Git & Github

-Grunduppgift 1:
+1:
-Skapa en enkel applikation med hjälp av Qt Creator och C++.
-Grafisk design och logik i C-koden Skapas enligt guiden i Qt for Beginners
+Create a simple application with QT Creator and C++, according to QT for beginners tutorial

-Grunduppgift 2:
+2:
-Skapa grafisk design med XML via Qt Designer
+Create graphical design using XML and QT Designer